Arlington Mill Reservoir

 Arlington Mill Reservoir, known locally as "Arlington Pond", is a 269 acre impoundment located in Rockingham County in southern New Hampshire, United States, in the town of Salem.
 It is located along the Spicket River, a small stream that flows south to the Merrimack River in Lawrence, Massachusetts.

 The lake is classified as a warmwater fishery, with observed species including smallmouth bass, largemouth bass, chain pickerel, horned pout, white perch, black crappie, and bluegill.
-There is no public boat access.
+There is no official public boat access.